Advertiser Disclosure

 Location: Concourse A

-Opening Hours: 24/7
+Hours: 24/7

-This lounge literally occupies an entire floor in Concourse A, which means there are tons of amenities and lots of ground to cover.
+The Emirates First Class Lounge at DXB Concourse A is one of the world’s most sprawling and colorful lounges.
+This lounge occupies an entire floor in Concourse A, meaning there are many amenities and lots of ground to cover.

-But make no mistake: the sit-down fine dining restaurant is the highlight here, offering chef favorites like Eggs Benedict, dukkah-crusted salmon, black Angus tenderloin, braised veal cheeks, paneer tikka masala, superfood salads, Italian burrata, foie gras terrine, tres leches cake, and even freshly-prepared omelets available all-day!
+But make no mistake: The fine-dining restaurant is the highlight here, offering favorites like eggs Benedict, dukkah-encrusted salmon, Black Angus tenderloin, braised veal cheeks, paneer tikka masala, superfood salads, Italian burrata, foie gras terrine, tres leches cake, and freshly prepared omelets available all day.
+Of course, you can also quaff fresh juices, craft cocktails, and top-shelf liquor.

-Another great facility in the Emirates First Class Lounge at DXB Concourse A is the nap rooms, which is a separate section of the lounge appointed with armchair-ottoman duos for taking a nap.
+Another great facility in the Emirates First Class Lounge at DXB Concourse A is the quiet area, a separate section appointed with armchair-ottoman duos for taking a nap.
 There are also chaise lounges if you prefer a bit more curvature in your resting positions.
+This area features dim lighting and fantastic air conditioning to seduce you into a deep slumber.

-Other amenities include a spacious business center with cubicles and standalone workstations, duty-free shops selling designer products, and a large kids’ playroom (which includes video game consoles!).
+Other amenities include a spacious business center with cubicles and standalone workstations, duty-free shops selling designer products, and a large playroom (which includes video game consoles!).

 Thai Airways Royal First Lounge.
 Image Credit: Cherag Dubash

-Location: Concourse D, level 3
+Location: Concourse D, third level

-Opening Hours: Daily from 5:00 a.m. to 2:00 a.m.
+Hours: Daily from 5 a.m. to 2 a.m.

-Your experience here starts with a dedicated check-in area, designed to fast-track you through the security and departure festivities.
-You’ll be offered bottled water and cold towels, reminiscent of the check-in process at a 5-star hotel.
+Your experience here starts with a dedicated check-in area designed to fast-track you through the security and departure processes.
+You’re offered bottled water and cold towels, reminiscent of the check-in process at a 5-star hotel.
+If you’re arriving on a connecting flight and departing from Bangkok in first class, you get picked up and driven here on a golf cart!

 Singapore Airlines First Class The Private Room.
 Image Credit: Alex Miller

-Opening Hours: Daily from 5:30 a.m. to 2:30 a.m.
+Hours: Daily from 5:30 a.m. to 2:30 a.m.

 The Private Room is in the Singapore Airlines First Class Lounge, which is in the Singapore Airlines SilverKris Lounge — you’ll feel like you’re watching “Inception” all over again.